-- 1. Eating and drinking are strictly prohibited in all laboratories. - 2.
+- 1. Eating and drinking are strictly prohibited in the lab. - 2.
 Always wash your hands prior to leaving the lab. - 3.
 Report any spills, broken glassware, or equipment failure to the lab instructor. - 4.
 Students are not allowed to work in the lab unless the instructor is present. - 5.
-Always clean your glassware thoroughly after using. - 6.
-Lab coats and Safety glasses are required for all Chemistry labs and microbiology labs.
-Lab coats are strongly recommended for other biology and zoology classes.
+Always clean your glassware thoroughly after use. - 6.
+Lab coats are strongly recommended for biology classes.
 Gloves should be worn as directed by your instructor. - 7.
 Long hair should be tied back.
 It is recommended that contact lenses not be worn.
 Safety glasses may be worn over normal glasses.
 Open-toed shoes are NOT recommended. - 8.
 When dealing with body fluids, do not handle anyone's but your own.
 Clean any spills with bleach.
 Use gloves as directed.
 Dispose of blood and urine as directed. - 9.
-Do not begin the lab until the instructor has given special instructions on the equipment and chemicals to be used that day.

-- 10. Do not contaminate chemicals by reusing dirty pipettes or by returning leftover fluid to reagent bottles. - 11.
-Note the locations of fire extinguishers, eyewashes, first aid kit, and the emergency exit.
+Do not begin the lab until the instructor has given special instructions on the equipment and chemicals to be used that day. - 10.
+Do not contaminate chemicals by reusing dirty pipettes or by returning leftover fluids to reagent bottles. - 11.
+Note the locations of fire extinguishers, eyewashes, first aid kits, and emergency exits.
 The safety shower is for emergencies only. - 12.
 Dispose of chemicals or biohazards as instructed by the lab instructor.
-If unsure, please ask.
-Biohazards include physiological sharps (eg. Needles, scalpels, syringes) as well as contaminated wastes (eg. Blood on Paper towel, gauze etc.). - 13.
-Animal parts or waste must be disposed of appropriately and as directed by your instructor.
+If unsure please ask.
+Biohazards include physiological sharps (e.g. needles, scalpels, syringes) as well as contaminated wastes (e.g. blood on paper towel, guaze, etc.) - 13.
+Animal parts or waste must be disposed of appropriately and as instructed by your lab instructor.